Wazuh: a practical SIEM platform for security monitoring

 The module contains a number of response scripts to help respond to and mitigate threats.
 For example, the scripts block malicious network access or delete malicious files on monitored devices.
 Automatic actions thus reduce the workload of security teams and enable them to manage incidents efficiently.

-The integrity check module regularly monitors the system and stores checksums, attributes and other properties of files and/or registry keys.
-By comparing the obtained information, it detects changes made on the monitored system and sends them to the Wazuh manager.
+The integrity monitoring module regularly checks the system and stores checksums, attributes, and other properties of files and/or registry keys.
+By comparing this information over time, it detects changes made on the monitored system and sends them to the Wazuh manager.
 An alert is generated whenever changes are detected in monitored files and/or registry keys.

 Cloud security

-Wazuh also allows you to monitor your service infrastructure in popular cloud service providers.
-These include Microsoft Azure, Amazon AWS or Google Cloud, as well as in Office 365.
+Wazuh also allows you to monitor infrastructure running with popular cloud providers such as Microsoft Azure, Amazon AWS, Google Cloud, and Office 365.

-Through the previously mentioned components, you can monitor servers operating in a cloud.
-Thanks to integrations with APIs of cloud service providers, it can also monitor activities related to the management of cloud environments and activities performed by users.
+Through the components mentioned above, you can monitor servers running in the cloud.
+Thanks to integrations with cloud provider APIs, Wazuh can also track administrative actions in cloud environments as well as activities performed by users.

-For example, the Azure Logs component allows you to monitor all activity and services of your infrastructure in Microsoft Azure.
-Such as activity logs, resource logs or Azure Active Directory logs.
+For example, the Azure Logs component allows you to monitor activity and services across your Microsoft Azure infrastructure, including activity logs, resource logs, and Azure Active Directory logs.

 Container security